damienstanton/damienstanton/README.md

 **Just want to see the code?** Okay.
 Click [here][4].

+## In less detail

+Mobile and web apps (and their full stack of supporting infrastructure) that are _enriched_ by ML/AI tech are my wheelhouse.

+- _Systems_ are what I am into, and tools like Swift and Rust make it easier than it has ever been to make _correct, reliable, performant_ systems.
+This includes native as well as hybrid e.g. React Native.
+I love to own everything from the app code to the SDKs to the ML models to the APIs/persistence.
+I'm opinionated but not particularly zealous about tools.

+## In more detail

 In lieu of a biography or resumé (if you want that, click [here][1]), this is an informal five-point snapshot of my preferences / skills w.r.t. software:

 | | |